zaphosting/docs/docs/redm-steam-web-api-key.md

 ![image](https://github.com/zaphosting/docs/assets/42719082/a99f463b-93ae-408b-b038-29e366b30256)

-## Activation
+## Activation of an API key

 Now that you have your Steam Web API Key, you must place it into your server configuration (`server.cfg`) file on your RedM gameserver.
 You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your gameserver's webinterface.

 ![image](https://github.com/zaphosting/docs/assets/42719082/43793138-db0c-4824-827e-c50abf6e76e4)